Exabel/api/exabel/api/data/doc/entities.rst

     :reqjson string name: Entity resource name on the format ``entityTypes/{entityTypeId}/entities/{entityId}`` (required).
-The part of the entity id after the namespace must start with a letter, number, or underscore (_), and can only consists of letters, numbers, underscore, and dash (-), and be at most 64 characters, i.e. match the regex ``\w[\w-]{0,63}``.
+The part of the entity id after the namespace must start with a letter, number, or underscore (_), and can only consist of letters, numbers, underscore, and dash (-), and be at most 64 characters, i.e. match the regex ``\w[\w-]{0,63}``.
     :reqjson string displayName: Entity display name.
     :reqjson string description: Entity description.